-Consideration has been given to the physical, the environmental and aesthetic surrounds so that the spiritual development of staff, students and families within the Catholic traditions is enhanced.
+Consideration has been given to the physical, environmental, and aesthetic surrounds so that the spiritual development of staff, students, and families within the Catholic traditions is enhanced.

-While government building guidelines may not support the establishment of places for worship or sacred space, every effort needs to be made to ensure that the environment, the physical layout and artefacts reflect the religious heritage of the school’s Christian character and provide for gathering spaces for prayer and worship.
+While government building guidelines may not support the establishment of places for worship or sacred space, every effort has been made to ensure that the environment, the physical layout, and artefacts reflect the religious heritage of the school's Christian character and provide for gathering spaces for prayer and worship.

 Images and symbols of the Christian tradition are incorporated into the school design.

 The nature of the Catholic school seeks to achieve From the nature of the Catholic school also stems one of the most significant elements of its educational project: the synthesis between culture and faith.
 Indeed knowledge set in the context of faith becomes wisdom and life vision.
 The endeavour to interweave reason and faith, which has become the heart of individual subjects, makes for unity, articulation and coordination, bringing forth within what is learnt in school a Christian vision of the world, of life, of culture and of history.
 In the Catholic school’s educational project there is no separation between time for learning and time for formation, between acquiring notions and growing in wisdom.
 The various school subjects do not present only knowledge to be attained, but also values to be acquired and truths to be discovered.
 All of which demands an atmosphere characterized by the search for truth, in which competent, convinced and coherent educators, teachers of learning and of life, may be a reflection, albeit imperfect but still vivid, of the one Teacher.
 In this perspective, in the Christian educational project all subjects collaborate, each with its own specific content, to the formation of mature personalities.
 (The Catholic School on the Threshold of the Third Millennium, Congregation for Catholic Education (1998) p17)